atsaloli/cicd/01_10-installing-gitlab-server.md

 #### Note your GitLab URL

-The installer will print the URL of your GitLab Server instance below the GitLab tanuki (also known as Asiatic racoon, or racoon dog).
-Please make a note of the URL. (see next slide)
+The installer will print the URL of your GitLab Server instance below the GitLab tanuki, also known as Asiatic racoon, or racoon dog - a member of the dog family(Canidae) - and GitLab's logo.
+Please note the URL.
+(See next slide.)

 ---
 ## Setting up your CI/CD infrastructure